 No. FDA found no monograph and proposed not adding it; it is not an established supplement ingredient.

-One email when regulatory status changes or strong new evidence lands.
+Choose your main interest, then get one email when regulatory status changes or strong new evidence lands.
 Health topics only.
 Unsubscribe anytime.

 Educational information only.
 Not medical advice, not a diagnosis, and not an offer to sell any product.
 These are experimental or unapproved substances; we do not provide dosage, sourcing, or use guidance.
 Consult a licensed clinician.
 We link to official sources only.